loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 - a stick of 16GB DDR4 ECC UDIMM VLP (specifically model number MTA18ADF2G72AZ-2G6 from [Memory.net](https://memory.net/product/mta18adf2g72az-2g6-micron-1x-16gb-ddr4-2666-ecc-udimm-pc4-21300v-e-dual-rank-x8-module/)) for $84
 - an industrial-grade 2TB NVMe SSD (specifically model number OM8SGP42048K2-A00 from [Mouser.com](https://www.mouser.com/ProductDetail/Kingston/OM8SGP42048K2-A00?qs=%252BICfH0Hx1eSIkRKcGCyUfA%3D%3D)) for $229

-You can see my post [here](/2025/03/pfsense-on-the-opnsense-dec740/#ecc-ram-upgrade) on what the inside of the DEC740 looks like, so I won't re-hash that.
+You can see my post [here](/2025/03/pfsense-on-the-opnsense-dec740/#ecc-ram-upgrade) on what the inside of the DEC740 looks like, so I won't re-post those pictures here.

 # Pre-installation